lightscalar/argos-pipeline/README.md

 ```

 Ground truth needs to be mapped to images and maps in order to dislpay the
 location of important plants and features.
+In the case of georeferenced maps,
-This can be done
+this can be done using the `place_ground_truth_on_map` function, in the
+`ground_truth_mapping.py` module.

 ## API